 “Justin organised an informal darts competition for a social we were having with an important client.
 It was a terrific evening and was very well received by everyone.
 The competition was managed expertly by Justin and included a number of variations to traditional scoring.
 He also provided helpful tips and anecdotes, which kept the group engaged.
 We were particularly impressed by how he managed to allow everyone a chance to play, considering that the group numbered more than 20, and there was only one oche!”

-HN, Linklaters LLP, May 2016.
+HN, Linklaters LLP.

 “Justin provided a fantastic evening of darts based fun, interspersed with anecdotes of professional players and darts leagues from up and down the country.
 His knowledge of the game and his ability to create a relaxed and fun, albeit competitive environment, made for a brilliant evening which will be long remembered.”